Measuring Economic Uncertainty in China, forthcoming in Emerging Markets Finance and Trade, (with Shixuan Wang and Xinjie Wang)

 SELECTED WORKING PAPERS

 （1）The Labour Market Effect of Fiscal Policy Uncertainty (Job Market Paper)

 Abstract: This study examines the effect of fiscal policy uncertainty (FPU) on job searches and labour demand in the United States.
-We first develop search-based job search indices and find that increased FPU leads to higher job search levels.
-However, rising FPU reduces labour demand as we observe that the number of online job postings by firms declines significantly in response to increasing FPU.
-The effect of FPU varies across different groups of individuals and regions, while also being subject to monetary policy stance.
-Labour market institutions are key to explain such differences.
-Lastly, FPU reduces matching efficiency in labour markets.
-These results are robust to alternative specifications and after isolating the effect of uncertainty from risk.
+We first develop search-based job search indices and find that increased FPU leads to lower job search levels.
+At the same time, when FPU rises, labour demand is also reduced.
+The effect of FPU varies across states and is also affected by the prevailing monetary policy stance and level of government debt.
+Industry compositions can explain cross-state variations.
+Finally, FPU reduces matching efficiency in labour markets.
+These results are robust to alternative specifications, consideration of the effect of risk on uncertainty, and the endogeneity problem.

 Presentation: CEC 5th Hangzhou seminar; CEC Sailing Plan Workshop; Third Conference on Law and Macroeconomics (Virtual); University of Reading seminar